wgroeneveld/brainbaking/content/essays/a-samurai-learning-mindset.md

 In martial arts, there are 3 stages to learning mastery:

 1. shu - "obey" - follow the rules until they sink in.
 You have no idea why, or what you're doing.
 Like in cooking, you're strictly following a recipe.
 Like in learning to drive, you're shifting gears but you have to think on how to handle the shift stick.
-2. ha - "detatch" - breaking the rules.
+2. ha - "detach" - breaking the rules.
 After following them, you contemplate on the rules and find loopholes and start to break them down.
 3. ri - "leave" - there are no more techniques, everything has become intuition.

 The Shu-Ha-Ri concept may come from martial arts, but it seems to have found it's way to [software development](https://martinfowler.com/bliki/ShuHaRi.html) according to Martin Fowler and Alistair Cockburn.
 They simply rephrase everything to be applicable to software development.
-You could go one step further and generalise it into learning **any craft**, not just martial arts or programming.
+You could go one step further and generalize it into learning **any craft**, not just martial arts or programming.

 1. I need clear steps in order to do something.
 I need context.
 2. I am starting to understand the context and can do something myself.